|

 hotels, and you can reserve rooms online.
 A few

-Hôtel Crillon –
+Hôtel de Crillon –

 You’ve arrived!
 This is de luxe